YanickT/astonomische-methoden/README.md

 ## Loss
-The relative uncertainty was chosen as loss.
+The relative squared error was chosen as loss.
 This should cause the relative uncertainty to stay constant over the redshift.
-The loss is the squared fraction of absolute loss divided by the redshift (real not predicted).